France & Italy with Scott & Joe

 At Institut Lyfe, founded by Paul Bocuse himself, we’ll take part in an evening cooking class led by professional chefs trained in his tradition.
 This is not a demonstration.
 You’ll be cooking together, learning techniques, and working through the preparation of the meal as a group.
 It’s hands-on, relaxed, and genuinely fun, whether you cook often or not.

 When everything is ready, we sit down to enjoy the meal together, paired with wine.
-After a day spent exploring the places and people that shaped Lyon’s food culture, it feels like a natural and memorable way to close it out.
+After a day spent exploring the places and people that shaped Lyon’s food culture, it’s a natural and memorable way to close it out.

 Included meals: breakfast, tastings, lunch, dinner.